 What You Can Do Next

-If you have experienced discrimination in the workplace because of your sexual identity or orientation, you have the right to submit an LGBTQ+ discrimination claim.
+If you have experienced discrimination in the workplace because of your sexual identity or orientation, or forced to resign because you are gay, you have the right to submit an LGBTQ+ discrimination claim.
 Before you get involved in the legal process for settling a discrimination claim, send your human resources manager a complaint letter that details the specifics of your case.